orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 High/low spatial/temporal abstraction

 Higher temporal complexity is many in sequence layers?
-Lower spatial complexity is fewer kinds of building blocks?
+Lower spatial complexity is fewer kinds of building blAs a wayocks?
 (What happens if there are many redundant replicas of that building block?)

 resource use for certain types of algorithms